Health literacy: Development of a health literacy program

-In the creation of a program aimed to improve health literacy, it is also important to ensure that all parties involved in health contexts are on the same page.
+In the creation of a program, it is also important to ensure that all parties involved in health contexts are on the same page.
 To do this, programs may choose to include the training of case managers, health advocates, and even doctors and nurses.
 Due to the common overestimations of health literacy levels of patients, the education of health literacy topics and training in the identification of low health literacy in patients may be able to create significant positive change in the understanding of health messages.
-The Health Belief Model has been used in the training of health professionals in order to share insight on the knowledge that it has been shown to most likely change health perceptions and behaviors of their patients.
+The health belief model has been used in the training of health professionals in order to share insight on the knowledge that it has been shown to most likely change health perceptions and behaviors of their patients.
 The use of the health belief model can provide basis for which patient health literacy may grow.
 The training of health workers may be seen as a "work around intervention" but is still a viable option and opportunity for mediating the negative outcomes of low health literacy.
 Effective health literacy programs are created with cultural competency, and individuals working within health institutions can support individuals with low health literacy by being culturally competent themselves.

 In working to improve the health literacy of individuals, a multitude of approaches may be taken.
 Systematic reviews of studied interventions reveal that one works to improve health literacy in one patient may not work for another patient.
 In fact, some interventions were found to worse health literacy in individuals.
 Nonetheless, studies have illuminated general approaches that help individuals understand health messages.
 A review of 26 studies concluded that "intensive mixed-strategy interventions focusing on self-management" and "theory basis, pilot testing, emphasis on skill building, and delivery by a health professional" do aid in increasing levels of health literacy among patients.
 Another study revealed that programs aimed at targeting more than one behavior through increased health literacy are no less successful than programs with a single focus.
 The importance of dignity and respect is emphasized when creating programs for increasing health literacy of vulnerable individuals.
 In intervention programs created for homeless individuals in specific, it has been found that "successful intervention programs use aggressive outreach to bring comprehensive social and health services to sites where homeless people congregate and allow clients to set the limits and pace of engagement".
 A social justice model is recommended for homeless individuals which is based on shared support of the community and their health literacy needs by those who provide services for this underserved group as well as the professionals who create and implement health literacy interventions.